PennyLaneAI/pennylane/doc/introduction/transforming_circuits.rst

         return [new_tape], null_postprocessing

-To make your transform applicable to both :class:`~.QNode` and quantum functions, you can use the :func:`~.transform` decorator.
+To make your transform applicable to both :class:`~.QNode` and quantum functions, you can use the :func:`pennylane.transform` decorator.

 >>> dispatched_transform = qml.transform(remove_rx)